siderolabs/talos/website/content/docs/v0.7/Reference/cli.md

 ### Options

 ```
-      --f string   the filename of the updated configuration
+  -f, --file string   the filename of the updated configuration
   -h, --help          help for apply-config
+  -i, --insecure      apply the config using the insecure (encrypted with no auth) maintenance service
 ```

 ### Options inherited from parent commands